JesseVarGar/CMPS-3240-Hello-ARM/README.md

 .text
 ```

 This line is not an instruction at all.
 It is an assembler/linker directive that indicates where these instructions should be placed.
+Generally there are five parts of memory:

+1. Code (the process being executed) which is readable but not writable,
+2. Read only static data,
+3. Writeable static data,
+4. The heap, and
+5. The stack.

+`data` indiates that these instructions should be placed in the code section.
 This next line:

 ```arm
 .global _start